Kami/libcloud-website-v2/source/_drafts/welcome-to-new-website.md

 ### Background and History

-Original website was first developed and published back in 2009 when the project joined Apache Incubator.
+Original website was developed and published back in 2009 when the project was first announced.

 A lot has changed since 2009 and during that time the web has been evolving at a rapid pace.
-Now we have terms such as [responsive web design][2], great front-end frameworks for building responsive websites such as [Bootstrap][2] and [Zurb][3] and many other new things which didn't exist back when we first launched.
+Now we have terms such as [responsive web design][2], great front-end frameworks for building responsive websites such as [Bootstrap][2] and [Zurb][3] and many other new things which didn't exist or weren't widely used back when we first launched.

 During this time we focused most of our efforts on improving the code and making the library better.
-This meant the website didn't receive a lot of needed love and attention so look-wise, it was mostly stuck in the 2009 era.
+This meant the website didn't receive a lot of needed love and attention so design-wise, it was mostly stuck in the 2009 era.

-Over the years it has also become apparent that presentation and documentation is also equally or even more important then the code itself so we have decided to "fix" some of the "mistakes" we have made in the past.
+Over the years it has become apparent that presentation and documentation is also equally or even more important then the code itself, so we have decided to improve some

+to "fix" some of the "mistakes" we have made in the past.

-A couple of months back we have launched a [new documentation][4] and today we are happy to present you a new website which was built with modern tools and principles in mind.
+A couple of months back we launched a [new documentation][4] and today, we are happy to present you a new and much improved website which was built with modern tools and principles in mind.

-### Improvements and new features
+### Improvements and New Features

 <div class="imginline">
   <img src="/images/posts/tbd/preview.png" class="img-responsive inline" />
-  <p class="img-caption">New website now features a fully responsive
-  design.
+  <p class="img-caption">Responsive design makes a site pleasure to use on a
+  variety of devices and screen sizes.
 Image by placeit.net.</p>
 </div>

-New website features many improvements and new features.
+New website includes many improvements and new features.
 Some of the more important ones are listed bellow.

 #### More modern and user-friendly design

-New website now features a more modern and user-friendly design (bigger fonts, better typography, etc.).
+New website now features a more modern and user-friendly design.
+This includes bigger fonts, better typography and so on.

-On top of that, the new design is fully responsive which means you can now better enjoy the content on smaller devices such ad mobile phones and tablets.
+On top of that, the new design is fully responsive which means you can now better enjoy the content on smaller devices such as mobile phones and tablets.

 #### Blog section